coffeegreg/YTuner/README.md

 # YTuner

 YTuner is a simple project inspired by [YCast](https://github.com/milaq/YCast) but rewritten from scratch.
-Designed to replace vTuner internet radio service and dedicated to all users of AVRs made by Yamaha, Denon, Onkyo, Marantz and others with built-in vTuner support.
+Designed to replace vTuner internet radio service and dedicated to all users of AVRs made by Yamaha, Denon, Onkyo, Marantz, Grundig and others with built-in vTuner support.
 If you own one (or even more) of the vTuner-enabled AVRs mentioned above and want to enjoy free internet radio stations on your device as before, and be sure that your device's streaming service won't suddenly end, you should consider using YTuner.

 ### Why